Rakesh7421/OpenExpress/README.md

     ```bash
     python tasts_py.txt
     ```
-3. From the menu, select option **1.
-Install Dependencies**.
+3. From the menu, select option **3.
+Install All Dependencies**.
 This will:
     - Install Python packages from `server/requirements.txt` and `requirements.txt`.
     - Create a `package.json` file if it doesn't exist.
     - Install Node.js packages using `npm install`.